Search for a resonance decaying into a scalar particle and a Higgs boson in the final state with two bottom quarks and two photons with 199 fb$^{-1}$ of data collected at $\sqrt{s}$=13 and 13.6 TeV with the ATLAS detector: Conclusion

 \section{Conclusion}

-A search for a hypothetical scalar boson \X\ decaying into another scalar \S\ and a SM Higgs boson is presented, targeting final states with two photons and two $b$-jets from the subsequent $\Htoyy$ and $\Stobb$ decays.
-The analysis is performed in two SRs based on the number of $b$-tagged jets, using PNNs trained to provide sensitivity across a wide range of mass hypotheses in the (\mX, \mS) plane.
-The results are based on the full Run-2 (140~fb$^{-1}$) and early Run-3 (58.6~fb$^{-1}$) data samples collected by the ATLAS detector at the LHC\@.
+A search for a hypothetical scalar boson \X\ decaying into another scalar \S\ and a SM Higgs boson $H$ is presented, targeting final states with two photons and two $b$-jets from the subsequent $\Htoyy$ and $\Stobb$ decays.
+The analysis is performed in two signal regions based on the number of $b$-tagged jets, using parameterised neural networks trained to provide sensitivity across a wide range of mass hypotheses in the (\mX, \mS) plane.
+The results are based on the full Run-2 (140~fb$^{-1}$) and early Run-3 (59~fb$^{-1}$) data samples collected by the ATLAS detector at the LHC\@.
 Signal shape interpolation is used in the high-mass region to ensure smooth coverage between simulated grid points, while a finer grid of signal samples is employed at lower masses.

 No significant deviation from the SM expectation is observed.
-Upper limits at 95\% CL are set on the $\X\to \Sbb \Hyy$ cross-section times branching ratio at 13~\TeV for masses in the ranges \mbox{$170 \leq \mX \leq 1000~\GeV$} and \mbox{15~$\leq$~\mS~$\leq$~500~\GeV}.
+Upper limits at 95\% CL are set on the product of cross section and branching fraction for the process $X \rightarrow S (\rightarrow b \bar{b})H ( \rightarrow \gamma\gamma)$ at 13~\TeV for masses in the ranges \mbox{$170 \leq \mX \leq 1000~\GeV$} and \mbox{15~$\leq$~\mS~$\leq$~500~\GeV}.
 This result extends the sensitivity of the previous analysis~\cite{HDBS-2021-17} through the inclusion of Run-3 data and several analysis improvements.
 The overall sensitivity of the analysis is improved by 15--73\%, depending on the mass, with the largest improvements in the low-mass region.
 The inclusion of the early Run-3 dataset contributes to improvements of the sensitivity of 9--30\%.